SinisterSpatula/Gpi2/README.md

 # Gpi2 scripts

-The goal of Gpi2 is to move away from doing things directly inside of runcommand-onstart.sh
+The goal of Gpi2 is to move away from doing things directly inside of runcommand-onstart.sh  These xboxdrv controller scripts greatly enhance the capabilities of your Gpi Case.
+They can provide many virtual buttons using a button as a modifier.
+(In effect, it can turn the six button control scheme into a 12 button one!)

 Install Xboxdrv from the driver packages in RetroPie-Setup